-High quality vacuum formed Naca vent for optimal interior cooling, Can be fitted in windows or bodywork as an air inlet
+High quality vacuum formed Naca vent for low-drag, optimal interior cooling.
+Can be fitted in windows or bodywork as an air inlet.

 Specifications for Large Naca Vent:

 - 235 mm long

 - 175 mm wide

 Specifications for Small Naca Vent:

 - 170 mm long

 - 20 mm high (from window surface)